alpergel/alpergel.github.io/CS180/PROJECT_5/README.md

 <h2 align="center" style="font-family: 'Playfair Display', serif; font-size: 2.2rem; margin: 0.2rem 0 0.4rem; letter-spacing: 0.3px; background: linear-gradient(90deg, #5B8DEF, #A78BFA); -webkit-background-clip: text; background-clip: text; -webkit-text-fill-color: transparent; color: transparent;">Alper Gel — Project 5</h2>
 <p style="margin: 0 0 10px; color: #334155;">
-NOTE FOR GRADER: All images have been upscaled using the upscale starter code provided.
+NOTE FOR GRADER: Some images have been upscaled using the upscale starter code provided.
 Due to that, there can be artifacts in background elements with low contrast.
 If the original low-res are needed, I would be happy to provide it.

 <hr style="border: none; border-top: 1px solid #e5e7eb; margin: 12px 0 16px;">
 <h2 id="required-part-1">Section A</h2>